15 of the Most Beautiful Mosques in the World

 Masjid Kristal, Malaysia

 The Crystal Mosque, also known as Masjid Kristal, is one of Kuala Terengganu, Malaysia’s most famous landmarks and top tourist attractions.
 It was constructed in 2008 on the island of Wan Man near the Islamic Heritage Park.
 The mosque’s structure was built using glass, crystal, and steel, incorporating Islamic, contemporary, Chinese, and Mughal architectural styles.
-The construction cost an estimated 80 million dollars and the mosque has a capacity for 1500 worshippers at a time.
+The construction cost an estimated 80 million dollars, and the mosque has a capacity of 1500 worshippers at a time.

-15.The Grand Mosque Of Central Jawa
+15. The Grand Mosque Of Central Jawa

 The Grand Mosque Of Central Jawa